MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

 Configuration
 -------------

-To push test results to MQM server, this tool requires the server location (-s option), sharedspace ID (-d option) and workspace ID (-w option).
+To push test results to ALM Octane server, this tool requires the server location (-s option), sharedspace ID (-d option) and workspace ID (-w option).
 This data can be passed as command-line arguments or in a configuration file.